 Chess and AI

-A few years back, Vladimir Kramnik, the world champion then, was playing against the most powerful chess engines.
-After around 20 moves, he had a position that was arguably as good as the computer’s.
-However, on his next move, Kramnik made a blunder that even a beginner would avoid.
-This serves as a clear example of how nerves can lead to carelessness.
-The fact that we have never really addressed the idea of creating a level playing field suggests that, deep down, we want to believe that AI can outperform us.
-In a way, this would justify our almost unlimited faith in science and technology.
+A few years ago, Vladimir Kramnik, then the reigning world champion, faced off against some of the most powerful chess engines.
+After approximately 20 moves, he found himself in a position that rivaled the computer’s strength.
+Yet, in a crucial moment, Kramnik made a blunder that even novice players would shun.
+This incident powerfully illustrates how nerves can lead to lapses in judgment.
+The fact that we have not fully confronted the notion of creating an accurate level playing field hints at a more profound belief that AI can surpass human capabilities.
+In essence, this fuels our unwavering confidence in science and technology.

 Who’s Smarter?